 Google's Pixel 2 and Pixel 2 XL handsets can display the current song playing in your environment (even if it's not from your phone) on the always-on ambient display, and it wouldn't surprise us if Apple offered something similar on iPhone.

 What does it mean for Apple?

-It could also improve Siri's song recognition feature, which already uses Shazam, with a deeper integration between the two.
+This purchase could improve Siri's song recognition feature, which already uses Shazam, with a deeper integration between the two.

 As Apple continues to build its own neural engine, the intelligence of Shazam could well be a useful addition to a much bigger picture for the firm.

-Fast forward to 2018 and Shazam is not only a popular smartphone app often requiring less than 5 seconds of audio to recognize a song, it's built into a range of other devices and services and is known the world over.
+Fast forward to 2018 and Shazam is not only a popular smartphone app often requiring less than five seconds of audio to recognize a song, it's also built into a range of other devices and services, and is known the world over.